bugzmanov/cleancode-critique/src/README.md

   This might be the best book to unlearn "Clean Code" style of development.

 - [The Art of Software Design: Balancing Flexibility and Coupling](https://www.amazon.com/Balancing-Coupling-Software-Design-Addison-wesley/dp/0137353480)
+  A thought-provoking book that explores software complexity through the lenses of abstraction, coupling, and modularity.
+  It is as an excellent and in-depth complement to "A Philosophy of Software Design"

 Also Robert Martin is working on the second edition of *Clean Code*.
 It will be fun to see how much of this critique will become irrelevant 😃